MileHacker Logo

 Cultural & Historical Context

 East Javanese cuisine reflects centuries of influence from local ingredients, trade routes, and various ethnic groups.
-It features a balance of savory, sweet, and spicy flavors.
+It has a balance of savory, sweet, and spicy flavors.

 Rice serves as the staple food, accompanying most meals.
-The abundance of fresh produce, poultry, and seafood (particularly along the coast) defines the local diet.
+The abundance of fresh produce, poultry, and seafood (particularly along the coast) determines the local diet.

 Ingredients & Flavors